Cockatrice/Cockatrice/.github/CONTRIBUTING.md

-If you'd like to ask questions, get advice, or just want to say hi, The Cockatrice Development Team uses [Discord](https://discord.gg/ZASRzKu) for communications nowadays in #dev.
-If you're not into Discord, we also have a [Gitter](https://gitter.im/Cockatrice/Cockatrice) channel available.
+If you'd like to ask questions, get advice, or just want to say hi, The Cockatrice Development Team uses [Discord](https://discord.gg/ZASRzKu) for communications in the #dev channel.
+If you're not into Discord, we also have a [Gitter](https://gitter.im/Cockatrice/Cockatrice) channel available, albeit slightly less active.

 # Code Style Guide #